-- 25.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
-The Buyer is not required to accept a variation request made by the Supplier. - 25.2 The Supplier shall neither be relieved of its obligations to supply the Deliverables in accordance with the terms and conditions of the Contract nor be entitled to an increase in the Charges as a result of a Change in Law.
+25.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
+The Buyer is not required to accept a variation request made by the Supplier.

 26. How to communicate about the contract